bjeong99/MazeTraversalRobot/docs/Milestone1/Milestone1.md

    <iframe width="560" height="315" src="https://www.youtube.com/embed/ygiE4MoYcr0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

 8. Finally, we tackled on making the robot make a figure 8.
 We used cases and a counter to determine which way to turn.
 These case statements acted as "steps" so we could iterate through a defined list of turns.
 Every single case contains a turn, as well as the logic for when the turn is complete.
 Once the turn is reconized as complete, our robot would increment the case counter, and would resume standard line following.
+Shown below are two of the case statements to give you an idea of how each block looked.
+In the full code there were seven case statements in total to complete the figure eight.
 ```cpp
  switch(k) {
      case 1: